Method of Fishing

-Island Fish Ltd is extremely proud to be the only business in Scilly that has signed up to the Buy One Release One Scheme run by the National Lobster Hatchery at Padstow.
+Island Fish Ltd is extremely proud to be part of the Buy One Release One Scheme run by the National Lobster Hatchery at Padstow.
 This means that for every lobster order we receive £1 is donated to the hatchery to support the release of juvenile lobsters into the wild - so you can purchase lobsters from Island Fish Ltd in the knowledge that you are helping to restock Cornwall & Scilly with the next generation of lobsters.

 Island Fish Ltd has committed to donating a minimum of £500 to the hatchery every year.

 Fishing for Litter

 Fishing for litter is a simple but imaginative scheme that involves fishing boats gathering up any marine litter that they might find before bringing ashore for disposal by the relevant authorities.
 Island Fish is committed to doing just this - not only does this make sense from an environmental standpoint but it also removes objects from the sea that can cause a hazard to boats, for example at least once a year the Tradewinds, Helgi Mor & the Emerald Dawn will have to be towed home after getting debris caught in their propellers.